An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Concluding remarks

-We have studied the convergence of the Rayleigh--Ritz method and the refined Rayleigh--Ritz method for computing a simple eigenpair of \eqref{NEP}.
-In terms of the deviation $\varepsilon$ of the desired eigenvector $x_*$ from the given subspace $\mathcal{W}$, we have established two a priori error bounds for the Ritz value $\mu$ and a respective a priori error bound for the Ritz vector $\widetilde{x}$ and the refined Ritz vector $\widehat{x}$, and presented given sufficient conditions for their convergence.
-Motivated by the first general convergence result on $\mu$, we have made a deeper convergence analysis on $\mu$ for the linear eigenvalue problem and revealed the close relationship between the Jordan structure of the projected matrix and the convergence rate of $\mu$.
-Then making use of Keldysh's theorem on the Jordan normal form of the resolvent of an analytic matrix-valued function, we have extended those more informative and insightful convergence results on $\mu$ for the linear eigenvalue problem to the NEP case.
+We have studied the convergence of the Rayleigh--Ritz method and the refined Rayleigh--Ritz method for computing a simple eigenpair $(\lambda_*,x_*)$ of NEP \eqref{NEP}.
+In terms of the deviation $\varepsilon$ of $x_*$ from a given subspace $\mathcal{W}$, we have established an a priori error estimate for the Ritz value $\mu$ and error bounds for the Ritz vector $\widetilde{x}$ and the refined Ritz vector $\widehat{x}$, respectively.

 We have also derived lower and upper bounds for the error of the Ritz vector and the refined Ritz vector as well as for the ratio of the residual norms obtained by the two methods.
-In the meantime, we have presented an approach to decide the convergence of a general approximate eigenvector, which includes the Ritz vector and the refined Ritz vector, by checking the computable residual norm of Ritz pair.
-The obtained bound plays a crucial role in establishing the a-priori error bounds for the refined Ritz vector and the residual norm of the refined Ritz pair.
+In the meantime, we have presented an approach to decide the convergence of an arbitrary approximate eigenvector, which includes the Ritz vector and the refined Ritz vector, by checking the computable residual norm.
+The obtained bound plays a crucial role in establishing the a priori error bounds for the refined Ritz vector and the residual norm of the refined Ritz pair.

-Our conclusions are that, as $\varepsilon\rightarrow 0$, (i) the Ritz value $\mu$ converges to $\lambda_*$ unconditionally but the Ritz vector $\widetilde{x}$ conditionally converges only and it even may not be unique, leading to the failure of the Rayleigh--Ritz method, and (ii) the refined Ritz vector $\widehat{x}$ is unique and converges unconditionally.
-Therefore, the refined Rayleigh--Ritz method is more robust and has better convergence properties than the Rayleigh--Ritz method.
+Our conclusions are that, as $\varepsilon\rightarrow 0$, (i) there exists a Ritz value $\mu$ that converges to $\lambda_*$ unconditionally but the Ritz vector $\widetilde{x}$ converges conditionally and it even may not be unique, causing the failure of the Rayleigh--Ritz method, and (ii) the refined Ritz vector $\widehat{x}$ is unique and converges unconditionally.
+Therefore, the refined Rayleigh--Ritz method is more robust and has better convergence than the Rayleigh--Ritz method.
 Our results have nontrivially extended some of the main results in \cite{Jia2004,Jia1999,Jia2001} for the linear eigenvalue problem to the NEP.
 The results provide necessary theoretical supports for the two kinds of projection methods for numerical solutions of large NEPs.